section-engineering-education/engineering-education/content/articles/How-to-start-up-with-Socket-Programming-with-Java/index.md

 >The ServerSocket object stays idle, waiting for network requests.
 Our client will attempt to connect to port 5000, which we have specified.

 **Note** :
-Make sure the ports are the same other than that, the connection will fail.
+Make sure the ports are the same otherwise, the connection will fail.

 There will be two while loops in use: